souviknaskar8/souviknaskar8/README.md

 ---

 ## 🚀 About Me
-🚀 Aspiring AI/ML Engineer passionate about learning and building intelligent systems 🚀 **AI/ML Engineer** passionate about building scalable
+🚀 Aspiring AI/ML Engineer passionate about learning and building intelligent systems & passionate about building scalable
 🧠 I love working on projects that blend **data, intelligence, and engineering** to solve complex problems.

 - 🌱 Currently learning **Python, Machine Learning & Data Structures**